 If this is the case then it’s probably sensible to continue your allegiance as you may well already be in some kind of loyalty scheme.

-If you’re willing to break ranks though you could find it advantageous as there are some good incentives available to new customers of other outlets including big discounts and vouchers for first-time shoppers.
+Those willing to break ranks though could find it advantageous as there are some good incentives available to new customers of other outlets including big discounts and vouchers for first-time shoppers.

 How to compare online grocery shopping prices